 In this paper, we provide a contribution in this direction by detailing and extending the initial analysis presented in \cite{Cocco23_ITW}.
 In particular, we consider a system in which nodes monitoring two-state Markov sources communicate towards a common receiver over a slotted ALOHA channel without feedback.
-Under the assumption of destructive collisions, we investigate the ability of the system to acquire accurate estimates of the state of the sources at the receiver leaning on SEE.
-We consider two variations of the ALOHA access: a random transmission strategy, where the nodes send updates of their state with a fixed probability in each slot according to a Bernoulli process, and a reactive transmission strategy, where an update is sent only when a change of state in the underlying Markov source is detected.
-Our study reveals that the latter approach can drastically reduce the \ac{SEE}, highlighting the importance of an access strategy that is tuned to the process being monitored.
-Notably, this result is in contrast to what suggested when \ac{AoI} is considered as the metric of reference, in which case a random transmission approach tuned to achieve throughput maximization is optimal also in the \ac{AoI} sense for ALOHA channels \cite{Kaul2012,yatesAoITIT2018}.
-The intuition underlying this discrepancy follows the observation that, when the value of the monitored process is relevant, reporting only state changes can help in reducing congestion, favoring delivery of informative updates to the receiver.
+Under the assumption of destructive collisions, we investigate the ability of the system to acquire accurate estimates of the state of the sources at the receiver, focusing on the SEE metric.
+We consider two variations of the ALOHA access: a random transmission strategy, where the nodes send updates of their state with a fixed probability in each slot according to a Bernoulli process, and a reactive transmission strategy, where an update is sent only when a change of state in the underlying Markov source is detected. \revOne{For the first one, we show that the sampling parameters that minimize AoI, corresponding to throughput maximization \cite{kaul_infoco2012,Yates19_TIT}, also minimize SEE.
+The result is in line with what observed in \cite{sun_poly_TIT_2020}, and confirms that, under a random sampling policy, AoI is a good proxy for system design.
+On the other hand, our study reveals that a reactive approach can drastically reduce the \ac{SEE}, highlighting the importance of an access strategy that is tuned to the process being monitored.
+The underlying intuition follows the observation that, when the value of the monitored process is relevant, reporting only state changes makes transmissions more informative and helps reducing congestion, favoring delivery of informative updates to the receiver.}